spacetelescope/crds/docs/crds_users_guide/source/rmap_syntax.rst

 Here the value of G280_AMPS works like this:  first,   reference files listed under that match tuple define CCDAMP=G280_AMPS.
-Second, datasets which should use those references define CCDAMP to a particular amplifier configuration, .e.g.
-ABCD.
+Second, datasets which should use those references define CCDAMP to a particular amplifier configuration, e.g.  ABCD.
 Hence,  the reference file specifies a set of applicable amplifier configurations,  while the dataset specifies a particular configuration.
 CRDS automatically expands substitutions into equivalent sets of match rules.